 2. No tables, images or graphs

 Many recruiters in Australia use Applicant Tracking System software, when processing digital resumes.
-This software is sensitive to graphics, and can get confused when tables, charts, or images are included in your CV.
-Just to be on the safe side, it’s better not to include pictures in your CV, unless you’re sending it directly as a PDF or on paper.
+This software doesn’t recognise graphics, and can get confused when tables, charts, or images are included in your CV.
+It’s better not to include pictures in your CV, unless you’re sending it directly as a PDF or on paper.

 3. Use Australian English in your spell checker

-Did you know that Australian English is not the same as American English, when it comes to spelling?
+Did you know that many words in Australian English don’t have the same spelling as American English?
 For example, there’s a difference in the use of ‘s’ versus ‘z’, and ‘ou’ versus ‘o’.
-Analyse is Australian, analyze is American.
-Favour is Australian, favor is American, and so on.
+‘Analyse’ is Australian, ‘analyze’ is American.
+Favour is Australian, favor is American.

 Your English language spell-checking program will probably be automatically assigned to check for American spelling errors.
 When you send your CV to Australian employers, make sure you’ve given it an Australian spell check first.